LavanyaPasumarthi71/CS665_PROJECT1_GROUP_24/README.md

 ## Contributions

-- Lavanya Pasumarthi (GITHUB ID - LavanyaPasumarthi71) - Responsible for designing the database schema.Implemented the structure and relationships between different entities.Also responisble to add database connections and backend and UI design of applications.
+- Lavanya Pasumarthi (GITHUB ID - LavanyaPasumarthi71 -WSU ID - C788P474) - Responsible for designing the database schema.Implemented the structure and relationships between different entities.Also responisble to add database connections and backend and UI design of applications.
-- Gunturi Venkata Reddy (GITHUB ID - VenkataReddyGUnturi1) -Tasked with inserting data into the database.Assisted in performing CRUD (Create, Read, Update, Delete) operations.Also did perform backend and frontend binding logic.
+- Gunturi Venkata Reddy (GITHUB ID - VenkataReddyGUnturi1 -  WSU ID - J486Z329) -Tasked with inserting data into the database.Assisted in performing CRUD (Create, Read, Update, Delete) operations.Also did perform backend and frontend binding logic.
-- Chandra Kiran danda (GITHUB ID - kirandanda2001)- Focused on implementing CRUD operations on the data.Ensured smooth functionality for creating, reading, updating, and deleting records.And helped in performing UI logic for the application and tested application thoroughly.
+- Chandra Kiran danda (GITHUB ID - kirandanda2001 - WSU ID - X894M838)- Focused on implementing CRUD operations on the data.Ensured smooth functionality for creating, reading, updating, and deleting records.And helped in performing UI logic for the application and tested application thoroughly.